steinwurf/recycle/README.rst

 have to clone the repository and setup the right include paths in the project where you would like to use it.

-The library uses C++11 features such as variadic templates, so you need a relatively recent compiler to use it.
+The library uses C++14 features, so you need a relatively recent compiler to use it.

 Allocating Objects